Nu'aym: Ottoman period

 According to the Nu'aym's oral tradition, the tribe first settled in the Golan Heights area in the 15th century, during Mamluk rule (1260s–1517).
 Their traditions hold the tribe had originally dwelt in northern Syria but dispersed to different areas of Syria following conflicts with the Mawali, the dominant tribe of the Syrian steppe throughout the Mamluk and early Ottoman periods (1517–1918).
 In 16th-century Ottoman tax records, the Nu'aym were recorded as the dominant tribe among the 1,122 Bedouin households in the Lajat lava field of the Hauran, east of the Golan.
 They also accounted for 51 and 120 households in the nahiya (subdistrict) of al-Hula adjacent to the Golan in 1523 and 1543, respectively.
 The Nu'aym were the second largest Arab tribe recorded in the Beqaa Valley in 1551, accounting for 76 households.

+In the late 18th century, the Nu'aym numbered some 10,000 members and their roaming area extended between Homs and Damascus.
 The tribe was raided in the Hauran in the early 1770s by Sheikh Zahir al-Umar, the practically autonomous Arab ruler of northern Palestine.
 During the 18th and 19th centuries, the Nu'aym and Al Fadl tribes grazed their flocks of sheep in the Golan.

 In the early 19th century, the Nu'aym of central Syria were the largest Arab tribe of the Homs Sanjak and may have been the largest tribe registered with the Hama Sanjak, where they consisted of the Nu'aym 'proper' and five or six associated tribes, collectively responsible for paying over 25% of the taxes owed by the Arab tribes of Hama.
 In the mid-19th century, during the latter years of Egyptian rule (1831–1841), tribesmen of the Nu'aym, as well as the Mawali and Uqaydat, were the principle settlers of the villages being reestablished east of Hama and Homs, on the desert fringe.
 Among those villages were Abu Imama, al-Khusaymiyya and Izz al-Din.
 The last is popularly held to be the burial place of the Nu'aym's purported common ancestor, Izz al-Din al-Hamra, for whom the village was named.